sdama/software_testing_class/README.md

-# advanced_database_class
+# software_testing_class
-Advanced Database
+Software Testing Methodologies

-This is material for Dr. Gregory DeLozier's class in Advanced Database Systems Design.
+This is material for Dr. Gregory DeLozier's class in Software Testing Methodologies.